coreemu/core/docs/tutorials/tutorial6.md

 Below is the list of files used for this tutorial.

-* drone.png - icon for a drone
-* demo.py - a mobility script for a node
+* a mobility script for a node
+    * /opt/core/share/tutorials/tutorial6/demo.py
+* drone icon
+    * /opt/core/share/tutorials/tutorial6/drone.png
-* terrain.png - a background
+* background image
+    * /opt/core/share/tutorials/tutorial6/terrain.png
-* completed-scenario.xml - the scenario after making all changes below
+* the scenario after making all changes below
+    * /opt/core/share/tutorials/tutorial6/completed-scenario.xml

 ## Running this Tutorial